On this page you will find answers to frequently asked questions on the following topics:

 The Association’s highest decision-making body is with the Council, consisting of representatives of the Association’s member companies and various associations, appointed at an election meeting annually.
 The Board of Directors appointed by the Council meets six (6) times a year under the leadership of its Chair.
 The Board of Directors supervises the work of the mark committees for the Key Flag Symbol, Design from Finland Mark and Social Enterprise Mark and the Association’s employees.

-Read more about the organisation here
+Read more about the organisation here.

 Does Finnish Work receive any government grants?